-- Catch returns: You must complete and forward a catch return to the Membership Secretary, this includes a NIL return, on or before the 10th November each year.
+- Catch returns: You must complete and forward a catch return to Murdo Crosbie, (Contact Details below) this includes a NIL return, before the 10th November each year.

 - When worm fishing for trout the first 2 fish caught MUST be killed.
 Then worm fishing must cease.

-- BRUNTIS LOCH: Fly and bait fishing,spinning also permited.
+- BRUNTIS LOCH: Fly and bait fishing, spinning also permitted.

 - WEE GLENAMOUR: Fly and bait fishing (worm only).